Davidvoklol/ArchLinux/README.md

 > From `./dotfiles/hypr/.config/hypr/`, the `hyprland.conf` and `hyprclock.conf` should be copied to `~/.config/hypr`

 > [!NOTE]
-> The file structure was built for stow to work correctly.
+> The file structure was built like this so stow can work correctly.